kbrew-dev/kbrew/README.md

 ##### How can I contribute recipes for a project/tool?

-The recipes are maintained in [Kbrew registry](https://github.com/kbrew-dev/kbrew-registry), and if a recipe does not exist then please raise an issue and you can contribute to the registry.
+The recipes are maintained in [kbrew registry](https://github.com/kbrew-dev/kbrew-registry), and if a recipe does not exist then please raise an issue and you can contribute to the registry.

 ##### How is analytics used?